helmfile/helmfile/docs/index.md

 Use it when you're running `helmfile` manually on your local machine or a kind of secure administrative hosts.

 For your local use-case, aliasing it like `alias hi='helmfile --interactive'` would be convenient.

+Another way to use it is to set the environment variable `HELMFILE_INTERACTIVE=true` to enable the interactive mode by default.
+Anything other than `true` will disable the interactive mode.
+The precedence has the `--interactive` flag.

 ## Running Helmfile without an Internet connection